Musubi-ai/Musubi/README.md

 ```

 ## Agent
-Musubi provides agents for users to crawl websites, set crawling scheduler, and analyze crawling configs with the help of several top-tier proprietary LLMs from corporations such as OpenAI, Anthropic, Google, and open source LLMs from Hugging Face.
-Set the api keys in `.env` file to leverage these LLMs:
+Musubi provides agents for users to crawl websites, set crawling schedulers, and analyze crawling configurations with the help of several top-tier proprietary LLMs from corporations such as OpenAI, Anthropic, Google, and open-source LLMs from Hugging Face.
+Set the API keys in the `.env` file to use these LLMs:

 ```bash
 OPENAI_API_KEY=
 GROQ_API_KEY=